It is not how much we have, but how much we enjoy, that makes happiness.

 Now write this list in the order where you would like to be spending your time.

-If you’re your number one priority is your health, and you have no time to exercise, you will mentally and physically feel the effects of inactivity.
+If you’re your number one priority is your health, and you have no time to exercise, you will be frustrated.

 Things You Can Do To Get Control Of Your Time